 Language assessment is essentially a snapshot of your overall language performance at a particular moment, and there is no need to study for your assessment.
 Paper/electronic dictionaries are not permitted during the test.

-Once you have completed the assessment, you will be assigned the appropriate level and referred to a free LINC school or other language training.
-Once you are enrolled in a LINC class, your LINC instructor will be able to promote you from one LINC level to the next, up to Level 7, depending on your language progress and readiness.
+Once you have completed the assessment, you will be assigned the appropriate benchmarks and referred to a language school or other language training.
+Once you are enrolled in a language class, your language instructor will be able to promote you from one class to the next, depending on your language progress and readiness.

 Individuals who want to change their language school or class can come to the Language Assessment and Referral Service location in person during business hours or call and speak with an assessor.
 Changes may include school location, time of study and method of study.